LilacTree/partner-gifter/README.md

 # partner-gifter
-- TERA-proxy module for TERA Online
-- Automatically give gift to your partner and keep them happy!
+TERA-proxy module for TERA Online.
+Automatically give gift to your partner and keep them happy!
-- #Partner #Pet #Companion
+#Partner #Pet #Companion

 ## Command
 List of in-game commands (use in /proxy or /8 channel):